EnzymeAdvG/ureyes/README.md

   - Whatsapp Acess Token & Channel

 In addition to that, many more IBM Services can be added to improve the app and expand its functionalities, such as:
-  - Watson Translator
+  - Language Translator
-  - Watson text to speech
+  - Text to Speech
-  - Watson Speech to text
+  - Speech to Text
   - IBM Cloud Storage
-  - IBM Cloud Function - adhoc dev.
+  - IBM Machine Learning
   - IBM Visual Insights